Jadiel Pereira da Gama

-Jadiel Pereira da Gama (born 15 December 2009) is a Dutch professional football player who plays as a defensive midfielder for Eredivisie club PEC Zwolle.
+Jadiel Pereira da Gama (born 15 December 2009) is a Dutch professional footballer who plays as a defensive midfielder for Eredivisie club PEC Zwolle.

-Career
+Club career

-A youth product of VV AS '80, Pereira da Gama joined the youth academy of PEC Zwolle in 2017 where he finished his development.
+A youth product of VV AS '80, Pereira da Gama joined the academy of PEC Zwolle in 2017, where he finished his development.
 On 2 July 2025, he signed his first professional contract with the club for 3 years.
-He made his senior and professional debut with PEC Zwolle in a 2–0 Eredivisie win over SC Telstar on 15 August 2025.
-At 15 years and 243 days old, he became the youngest ever debutant in the history of the league.
+Pereira da Gama made his senior and professional debut for PEC Zwolle in a 2–0 Eredivisie win over SC Telstar on 15 August 2025.
+At 15 years and 243 days old, he became the youngest-ever debutant in the history of the league.
 He took the record from Wim Kras who broke the record in 1959.

 International career

-Pereira da Gama was first called up to the Netherlands U16 for a training camp in September 2024.
+Pereira da Gama was first called up to the Netherlands U16s for a training camp in September 2024.

 Personal life

 Born in the Netherlands, Pereira da Gama is of Cape Verdean descent.
-His brother Haniël Pereira da Gama is a product at the Ajax Youth Academy.
+His brother Haniël Pereira da Gama is a product of the Ajax Youth Academy.